16 Life Skills Your Kids Will Need Before They Leave Home

 Stand Up for Oneself

 Parents can also coach kids through tricky situations by being willing to listen and offering advice if it’s asked for.
-Sometimes kids just need to talk about difficult situations in order to problem-solve on their own.
-Know too that kids are watching you and taking notes on your behavior if the need comes to advocate for yourself.
+Sometimes kids need to talk about difficult situations to problem-solve on their own.
+Know too that kids are watching you and taking notes on your behavior if you need to advocate for yourself.

 For more about how parents can help kids stand up for themselves see: How to Help Kids Stand Up for Themselves